211 Texas - Connecting People and Services

 - Texas Department of Insurance, Division of Workers' Compensation http://www.tdi.texas.gov/wc/indexwc.html - This division administers the workers' compensation system and helps deliver benefits to injured employees.

 - TXCOMP - This online system allows injured employee to file claims in English or Spanish regarding an on-the-job injury. http://www.tdi.texas.gov/wc/txcomp.html

 Return to Work Services

 - Texas Workforce Commission http://www.twc.state.tx.us/ – The Texas Workforce Commission is charged with overseeing and providing workforce development services to employers and job seekers of Texas.

 - If your job-related injury is keeping you from returning to work, Texas Workforce Solutions – Vocational Rehabilitation Services (formerly Department of Assistive and Rehabilitative Services) may be able to help.
 Vocational Rehabilitation provides a variety of services that can help injured employees get back to work.
-For more information about their services, please call (800) 628-5115 or visit the Texas Workforce Commission website at www.texasworkforce.org.
+For more information about their services, please call (800) 628-5115 or visit their website http://www.twc.state.tx.us/jobseekers/vocational-rehabilitation-services.

 - CareerOneStop – A source for employment information and inspiration.
 A place to manage your career.
 Tools to help job seekers, career advisors and businesses (sponsored by the U.S. Department of Labor).

 - The Occupational Safety and Health Administration – http://www.osha.gov/ – OSHA's mission is to assure the safety and health of America's workers by setting and enforcing standards; providing training, outreach, and education; establishing partnerships; and encouraging continual improvement in workplace safety and health